WTF is EDC?

 This thing is completely waterproof (in that it’ll swell up and then dry out and be completely back to normal in a few hours after a soak), plus you can write on it when it’s wet.

-No pens smudge when writing on the RITR notebook, while the FieldNotes Expedition (their waterproof model)is half-useless without an all-weather pen.
+No pens smudge when writing on the RITR notebook, while the FieldNotes Expedition (their waterproof model) is half-useless and smudging all over without an all-weather pen.
 It comes in discrete black & other options as opposed to FN Expedition’s black & orange.
 It has more pages.
 Those pages feel more pleasant to the touch.

 For the love of god if you have a FieldNotes now, try a Rite In The Rain next.